Different Types of Tiffany Studios Lamps

 Tiffany gained most of his inspiration from his studies of nature and Japanese culture.
 He loved traveling and getting to know the world around him, translating his views into his crafts.
 His artwork best represents the Arts and Crafts Movement, known for its imagery, florals and gothic style.
 Also intertwined into his work is a slight Art Nouveau influence, which broke the norms and embraced curving lines and three-dimensional forms.

 Even now, Tiffany Studios is seen as an esteemed luxury brand.
 Collectors are constantly looking for well-kept Tiffany Studios pieces, especially lamps.
 There are a wide variety of Tiffany’s lamp designs to collect, as well.
+Learn more about the history of Tiffany Studios Lamps here.

 The Different Styles of Tiffany Studios Lamps